links >>The U. S. National Debt Is $17.4 Trillion! << links

 - CATO Institute on Tax Reform

 - This link is for further edification: American Congress for Truth

 - OpenCongress: Track bills, votes, senators, and representatives

 * It's true that we have to pay interest on the National Debt.
 But some citizens own a portion of the national debt, in the form of savings bonds and other government bonds.
 So some of the interest payment goes to them.
 You may be one of them.
 You'd want to keep your interest income coming.
 But the interest payment is being paid by taxpayers, and you may be one of them also ... it's a tangled web, designed to keep you entangled!

-Income Redistribution: Government takes money that you earned from you, and gives it to someone else.
+Income Redistribution (aka socialism): Government takes money that you earned, from you and gives it to someone else.
 This happens when the tax money you are forced to give to the government is given to others for their use.
-Examples: Bailouts, and Earned Income Credit, cash for clunkers.
+Examples: Bailouts, Earned Income Credit, cash for clunkers, food stamps.
 Then, how do you give a tax break to lower scale wage earners that don't pay much income tax?
 You have to take it from the higher scale wage earners and give it to the lower scale wage earners.
 But wait, there's more.

 The National Debt Awareness Center advocates reduction of the National Debt and replacement of federal income tax with a national retail sales tax.

 NDAC does not support any political party.
 Learn more about the National Debt Awareness Campaign.